dangerousbeans/espresso/docs/Intro.md

 end
 ```

-It is really straightforward to define actions in Espresso cause they are usual Ruby methods.
+It is really straightforward to define actions in Espresso because they are the usual Ruby methods.

 **Worth to note** that actions can be shared between controllers by using modules: